3 ways to turn failed paintings into lovely gifts - because sometimes paintings don't work out and you don't want to throw them away

 I thought I might stick the cut up pieces in my sketchbook and make a collage, but then I found that tearing them gave them a nicer edge and made them into their own mini paintings.

-Obviously there are a bajillion things you can do with tiny paintings; I have done a mere three.
+Obviously there are a bajillion things you can do with tiny paintings, including making them into lovely gifts; I’m sharing a mere three.

 1. Make cards.